puat133/md-cv/index.md

 Lyapunov stability analysis for invariant states of quantum systems. *IEEE 56th Annual Conference on Decision and Control (CDC)*, 5505-5510

 ### Working Paper
 **Emzir MF**, Zhao Z , Särkkä S. Gaussian-Based Parametric Bijections For Automatic Projection Filters.
+Submitted to IEEE Transactions on Automatic Control

 Magalhães JAF, **Emzir MF**, Corona F. Approximations to the solution of the Kushner-Stratonovich equation for the stochastic chemostat.